 Why Does Hernia Mesh Cause So Many Complications?

 What causes the complications can vary depending on the hernia mesh product.
 Over time, surgeons began to insert and secure hernia mesh via laparoscopic procedures.
-When a hernia is repaired in this way, some surgeons insert the mesh deeper into the abdominal cavity, causing the mesh to come in contact with the bowel and resulting in severe complications.
-In addition, many hernia mesh products have been found to cause damage to the surface of any organ they are touching.
+When a hernia is repaired in this way, some surgeons insert the mesh deeper into the abdominal cavity, causing the mesh physically to contact the bowel, resulting in severe complications.
+Additionally, many hernia mesh products have been found to cause damage to the surface of any organ they are touching.

 How Have Surgeons Been Convinced to Use Mesh?

 The manufacturers of hernia mesh products funded studies to demonstrate that there was a lower rate of hernia recurrence when hernia mesh was utilized.
 These studies were lacking in many ways, such as the length of time that patients were monitored after mesh implantation and what were considered “normal complications.”
 Often hernia mesh complications occur 10 to 15 years after implantation once the mesh erodes into their bowels.
 These later complications were not captured by the studies.

 There are three different ways to implant in a hernia repair.

 Overlay: the hernia mesh is placed between the skin/subcutaneous tissue and rectus abdominis.
 Mesh is easiest to remove when it is placed in the overlay position.